Here are some Winnipeg favourites to get you started if you only have a day in the Peg.

 Part 1: Where the rivers meet

-Start at The Forks, where the Assiniboine River meets the Red River and where people have been gathering for thousands of years.
+Start at The Forks, where the Assiniboine River meets the Red River — a place people have been gathering at for thousands of years.
 The site’s Indigenous roots are celebrated in stunning public art pieces throughout the area.
-Many buildings here harken to The Forks’s history as a rail depot.
+Many buildings here harken to The Forks’ history as a rail depot.
 This includes the former horse stables, now home to The Forks Market.
 Inside and across the Plaza in the Johnston Terminal, is a collection of shops featuring Manitoba-made products.

 Part 2: A journey from darkness to light

 It’s hard to miss the impressive shape of the Canadian Museum for Human Rights which is a must-visit when in Winnipeg.
 If time is pressing, take some snaps of the building, clad in wings of glass, located at The Forks.
-You can access its restaurant, ERA Bistro and gift shop without buying a ticket.
+You can access its gift shop without buying a ticket.

 Part 3: Sharing stories of the past